 The backup retains data indefinitely.

-Mobile users should send the support email which will contain required debug information.
+Mobile users may be asked to use the support email function, which will generate an email of required debug information.

 Support Email Configuration